devleaks/cockpitdecks-docs/docs/Resources.md

 # Decks

 A particular aircraft allows for definition of particular decks.
-The deck definition is a special Yaml file that describes the deck capabilities and, optionally, for virtual decks, the layout of the buttons on the deck.
+The deck definition is a special Yaml file that describes the deck capabilities and, optionally, for web decks, the layout of the buttons on the deck.

 Please refer to the particular section on [[Deck Internals#Deck Type|Deck Types]] for details.